 In some cases a simple written declaration of potential conflict by the parties may suffice.
 When circumstances that have the potential for breach of confidentiality arise, other measures such as a confidentiality agreement may be required.

 A formal offer of employment should not be given at any time prior to mid-term in the clerkship by a preceptor or her practice.

 The dates for placement and the reasons for adhering to university sessional dates will be communicated to students during intensive sessions where placements are discussed and in tutorials when evaluations are planned.
 Clinical placement dates outside of the University sessional dates are generally not permitted and must be based on exceptional circumstances.
 Each placement is part of a university course.
 It is therefore expected that students will begin and finish their placements on the dates published for academic terms.
 Extensions are generally only permitted in cases where a deficit in a student’s clinical experience or performance has been identified and documented by the preceptor.
 A written plan must be placed in the student’s file that sets out the dates of an extension to a placement.
 The responsible faculty member must ensure the objectives are met during the extension.
 A final grade cannot be submitted until the conclusion of the extended placement.

-The Academic Support Committee and Program Director must approve all extensions.
+The Midwifery Student Support Committee and Program Director must approve all extensions.

 Please refer to the “Clinical Placement Start and End Dates Policy” for further clarification.

 Last Revised: February 24, 2020